JHarp199345/Gwriter/obsidian-plugin/README.md

 1. Select **Micro Edit** mode
 2. Paste the problematic passage in "Selected Text"
-3. Enter your grievances/directives in "Director Notes"
+3. Enter your grievances/directives in "Grievances and directives"
 4. Click **Generate Edit**
 5. Copy the refined alternative and paste into your manuscript